On this page

 Event array keys

 You can send these keys in the JSON event object.
-One of user_id or device_id is required, as well as the event_type.
+One of user_id or device_id is required, and the event_type is required.

 Top-level properties